 Earn your MSBA while pursuing your College of Arts and Sciences (CAS) undergraduate degree at the University of Redlands.
 With the MSBA degree, you can harness the power of business analytics to develop meaningful insights, make effective decisions, and stand out from the competition in an increasingly data-driven world.

 CAS students can take up to two MSBA foundation courses during their senior spring semester.
-Students are also encouraged to take a course in statistics (or equivalent) as part of their undergraduate studies.
+Students are also encouraged to take a statistics (or equivalent) course as part of their undergraduate studies.

-Students then take the remaining eight MSBA courses post-graduation in a sequence of 8-week semesters.
+Students then take the remaining eight MSBA courses post-graduation in a sequence of 8-week terms.
 Students can choose among several electives in Location Analytics and Decision-Making, Global Environment for Business, Marketing Analytics, Financial Management, and more.

 Students may complete the MSBA within 12 months of full-time study or 18 months of part-time study.

 Upon successful completion of the program, graduates will be able to: